-Note 1: The power-down current in Sleep mode does not depend on the oscillator type.
-Power-down current is measured with the part in Sleep mode, with all I/O pins in high-impedance state and tied to VDD or Vss and all features that add delta current disabled (such as WDT, Timer1 oscillator, BOR, etc.).

-2: The supply current is mainly a function of operating voltage, frequency and mode.
+- The power-down current in Sleep mode does not depend on the oscillator type.
+Power-down current is measured with Note 1: the part in Sleep mode, with all I/O pins in high-impedance state and tied to VDD or VSs and all features that add delta current disabled (such as WDT, Timer1 oscillator, BOR, etc.). - The supply current is mainly a function of operating voltage, frequency and mode.
 Other factors, such as I/O pin loading and switching rate, oscillator type and circuit, internal code execution pattern and temperature, also have an impact on the current consumption.
+All features that add delta current are disabled (USB module, WDT, etc.).